yujunz/gitlab.com-runbooks/howto/tweeting-guidelines.md

 ## General Guidelines

-We should always be tweeting from @gitlabstatus in an informative but reassuring way.
+We should always be tweeting from `@gitlabstatus` in an informative but reassuring way.
+We don't tweet directly from Twitter, but via `@marvin`, a Cog app on Slack.
+See [How to tweet](#how-to-tweet) for the commands we're using.

 Avoid using ambiguous messages, but if we don't know what is going on yet just state that we are investigating.
 If you are tweeting about a problem with the Container Registry service, avoid using the trademarked name "Docker" as it is not ours to use.
 Our service should always